 H.P.
 Blavatsky remained focused on the cosmic suns, the solar system, and the planets in the Fifth Stanza.
-Her presentation on the Dhyani-Buddhas centered on the solar Sun.
-A Dhyani-Buddha is at the heart of a solar Sun, but this "heart" is a stream of consciousness pouring in from above.
-That is, she discussed Avalokitesvara and Amitabha Buddha in relation to a solar system.
-We know this was her focus because she introduced the Dhyani-Buddhas with a few words on Fohat, the "Messenger" of "Occult Wisdom" (streaming through the Mundane Egg) who shares the inspiration of its galactic knowledge with the "Primordial Seven."
+A Dhyani-Buddha is at the heart of a Solar Sun whose "heart" is a stream of consciousness pouring in from Avalokitesvara and Amitabha Buddha.
+We know this is her focus because she introduced the Dhyani-Buddhas with a few words on Fohat, the "Messenger" of "Occult Wisdom" (streaming through the Mundane Egg) who shares the inspiration of its galactic knowledge with the "Primordial Seven."

-It must be remembered that all these cosmical principles blend so they can be represented in different ways.
-Avalokitesvara reaches down into Mahat, but he also reaches up into Paramatman.
+All these cosmical principles blend so they can be represented in different ways.
+For example, Avalokitesvara reaches down into Mahat, but he also reaches up into Paramatman.
 Therefore, Mahat and Paramatman can both be referred to as the "great Dragon of Wisdom."
 Amitabha reaches down into Alaya, but he also reaches up to the central point.
 In Fountain-Source on pages 507-508, G. de Purucker labelled Avalokitesvara as the 3rd Logos, Amitabha as the 2nd Logos, and Adi-Buddha as the 1st Logos.
 But in Studies on page 310 he labelled Avalokitesvara as the 3rd Logos, Alaya as the 2nd Logos, and Amitabha as the 1st Logos of a solar system.
-This enumeration of the logoi elaborates the stages within the Mundane Egg, not the larger Kosmos outside of it (which includes the successive stages of the central point, the dull black ground, and the immaculate white disk beyond the 5th, 6th, and 7th cosmical principles).
-Thus, what Avalokitesvara and Amitabha symbolize is how the cosmic suns in a universal solar system interact with our solar Sun and the evolving entities on its planetary chain.
+This enumeration of the logoi elaborates the stages within the Mundane Egg, not the larger Kosmos outside (which includes the successive stages of the central point, the dull black ground, and the immaculate white disk beyond the 5th, 6th, and 7th cosmical principles).
+Thus, Avalokitesvara and Amitabha symbolize how the cosmic suns in a universal solar system interact with our Solar Sun and the evolving entities on the planetary chains.

 When H.P.
 Blavatsky wrote about Adi-Buddha manifesting itself as Avalokitesvara, she referred to the "THREE" or the 3rd Logos of the solar system.
-In world mythologies, the Egyptian Osiris, the Zoroastrian Ahura-Mazda, the Hermetic Heavenly Man, the Platonic Logos, and the Vedantin Atman all correspond to Mahat (as a cosmic sun) shining over the solar Sun.
-Mahat is consistently spoken of as being seven-fold for two reasons 1) it possesses the seven Fohatic energies of the Mundane Egg flowing through it 2) it carries its experiences up into Paramatman at the close of the Great Age.
-This 3rd Logos conveys to the evolving entities on the evolutionary ladder within a solar system in a more personal manner the "Will" of the 1st Logos, or the Central Sun.
-In his Collected Writings 2:419, T. Subba Row explained that a human being can hear the "infallible voice" of the Central Sun; this voice bathes the entire Earth.
+In world mythologies, the Egyptian Osiris, the Zoroastrian Ahura-Mazda, the Hermetic Heavenly Man, the Platonic Logos, and the Vedantin Atman all correspond to Mahat (as a cosmic sun) shining over the Solar Sun.
+Mahat is consistently spoken of as being seven-fold for three reasons: 1) it possesses the seven Fohatic energies of the Mundane Egg flowing through it 2) it transfers these seven Fohatic energies to the Solar Sun which in turn transfers them to the planets 3) it carries the experiences of the Solar Sun up into Paramatman at the close of the Great Age.
+This 3rd Logos of the solar system conveys to the evolving entities within a solar system in a more personal manner the "Will" of the 1st Logos, or the Central Sun.
+In Collected Writings 2:417-419, T. Subba Row explained that a human being can hear the "infallible voice" of the Central Sun.
+This voice bathes the entire Earth.
 But the voice is not one of man's seven human principles, indicating that it comes from the central point tincturing the auric self-hood of the Central Sun.
-As T. Subba Row clarified on page 2:417, "You cannot locate it on any one plane.
+T. Subba Row clarified, "You cannot locate it on any one plane.
 It seems to be on all the planes.
 When it does incarnate, it begins to sound like the voice, and remains in the man and establishes a relation with his principles."
-Further on 2:419, "This is an infallible voice and must be obeyed.
+Further, "This is an infallible voice and must be obeyed.
 It comes but once and gives directions, and tells you the meaning of your own Ray, points out the path to your own Logos, and then goes away."
-These four suns, through the Fohatic stream, are all working together in union with the central point to impress the Universal Mind of the Divine Thought onto the humanities of the various planets in the "manifested Solar System."
-Fohat is the "Word made flesh" on a "lower scale" (meaning the 5th cosmical principle as the reflected 3rd Logos in the Mundane Egg) but also the "Solar Energy" (meaning the 4th cosmical principle in the Mundane Egg) electrified by the "objectivised thought of the gods."
+These four cosmic suns in the Fohatic stream are all working together in union with the central point to impress the Universal Mind of the Divine Thought onto the humanities of the various planets in the manifested solar system.
+Fohat is the "Word made flesh" on a "lower scale" (meaning the 5th cosmical principle as the reflected 3rd Logos in the Mundane Egg) but also as the "Solar Energy" (meaning the 4th cosmical principle in the Mundane Egg) electrified by the "objectivised thought of the gods."

-When it is suggested in theosophical literature that most evolving entities cannot see beyond the fourth plane of Cosmic Kama, it must be remembered that such an individual can perceive these upper three logoi in a solar system.
-They alternate between light and dark (hence, the blackened Osiris) just as the highest three logoi of the Kosmos.
+When it is suggested that most evolving entities cannot see beyond the fourth plane of Cosmic Kama, it must be remembered that such an individual can perceive these upper three logoi in a solar system.
+They alternate between light and dark just as the highest three logoi of the Kosmos.

 Sources: